Transforming the Department for International Trade

 The net impact is an overly complex, disjointed and costly support model that provides a poor user experience and very little value for money.

-I have been really impressed with how quickly issues can now being addressed and resolved.
+I have been really impressed with how quickly issues can now be addressed and resolved.

 Programme Director – The Department for Business, Energy & Industrial Strategy